"The U.S. Food and Drug Administration (FDA) continues its investigation of acute hepatitis illnesses linked to products labeled OxyElite Pro.

 - If you take too much PegIntron, call your healthcare provider right away.
 Your healthcare provider may examine you more closely, and do blood tests.

-- Your healthcare provider should do regular blood tests before you start PegIntron, and during treatment to see how well the treatment is working and to check you for side effects.
+- Your healthcare provider should do blood tests before you start PegIntron, and regularly during treatment to see how well the treatment is working and to check you for side effects.

 What are the possible side effects of PegIntron?